wetryingtodorock/getblock-docs/en/rpc-service/bsc/ws/bsc_putString.md

 ---
-title: bsc:putString \[WebSocket\] {disallowed}
+title: bsc:putString  {disallowed} - Binance Smart Chain
-description: Stores a string in the local database.Note this function is deprecated and will be removed in the future.
+description: Example code for the bsc:putString  {disallowed} ws method. Сomplete guide on how to use bsc:putString  {disallowed} ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters